bash-bits/bb-import/README.md

 ### [Branch Reliability](#toc)

+The Branch Reliability Table is a way for you to determine how close to the bleeding edge you're comfortable getting.

+If you need stability, then download a branch marked with 🟢 If you're contributing code to the project, you'll want 🔴

 | Branch               |    Stability    | Code Age         | Reliability |
 |----------------------|:---------------:|------------------|:-----------:|
 | `master`             |  latest stable  | latest release   |     🟢      |